mobizt/FirebaseClient/README.md

 You have to remove the folder `src/client/SSLClient` in the subsequent included library.
 For example if `ESP_Mail_Client.h` was included after `FirebaseClient.h`, the folder [`src/client/SSLClient`](https://github.com/mobizt/ESP-Mail-Client/tree/master/src/client/SSLClient) in the `ESP-Mail-Client` library installation folder should be removed.

-The useful of using `ESP_SSLClient` library is it uses `PSRAM` by default, you can use it in ESP32 and ESP8266 modules that have `PSRAM` or connected to external `PSRAM`.
+The useful of using `ESP_SSLClient` library is it uses `PSRAM` by default (if it is available), you can use it in ESP32 and ESP8266 modules that have `PSRAM` or connected to external `PSRAM`.

 For using `PSRAM`, see [Memory Options for ESP8266](#memory-options-for-esp8266) section.